“There’s no such thing as bad weather, only unsuitable clothing.” So said

 Soft and warm, for chilly rather than bitterly cold days.
 Made of 60% merino wool and 40% bamboo viscose.

 UK-made from British wool, this fleece-lined beanie is seriously warm – and stylish too.
 Takes the chill out of winter walks.

-If you want to keep your fingers free to fiddle with your phone or GPS, these stretchy Thermolite gloves give you some welcome protection from Jack Frost.
+If you want to keep your fingers free to fiddle with your phone or GPS, these stretchy knitted close-fitting Thermolite gloves made from polyester give you some welcome protection from Jack Frost.
 When it’s really freezing, wear as a base layer beneath more substantial gloves.

 Luxe bamboo neck tube